 Since the December 2022 FMOC meeting, the economic outlook remains much the same.
-The prediction in economic progress will be moderate over the coming months.
-The committee decided during the March 2023 meeting to raise the fed funds rate between 4.75%-5.00% and are expecting to increase throughout the year to combat inflation.
-At the time of publishing this report the Federal Reserve has indicated it will closely monitor the incoming information and determine the effects on monetary policy.
+The prediction of economic progress will be moderate over the coming months.
+As of July 2024, the fed funds rate is in a target range of 5.25% to 5.50%.
+This is the highest level it's been in 22 years.
+The rate is projected to be cut to 5.1% by the end of 2024.
+At the time of publishing this report the Federal Reserve indicated it will closely monitor the incoming information and determine the effects on monetary policy.